vanallenlab/moalmanac-db/docs/content-changelog.md

 - The NCT code was updated for Le et al. 2015 (PMID: 26028255)

 Removed entries,
+- (Guideline) _BRAF_ p.V600E and sensitivity to dabrafenib in combination with trametinib in patients with NSCLC.
+This citation was incorrectly categorized as a Guideline as it references an FDA approval, which has since been added to the knowledge base.
 - (Clinical trial) _EGFR_ variants and sensitivity to Durvalumab + Gefitinib in NSCLC was removed [per further studies](https://pubmed.ncbi.nlm.nih.gov/33012782/) observing a negative finding.
 - (Clinical trial) _KRAS_ p.G12C and sensitivity to AMG 510 was removed because there are now associated FDA approvals and we will be phasing out abstracts from the knowledge base.
 - (Preclinical) _BRAF_ p.V600E and sensitivity to GANT61 was removed because the study findings were independent of melanoma cell line BRAF or NRAS status.